Flatiron Institute

 The Flatiron Institute is an American internal research division of the Simons Foundation, launched in 2016.

 The mission of the Flatiron Institute is to advance scientific research through computational methods, including data analysis, theory, modeling, and simulation.
-The Flatiron Institute was dedicated with a ceremony on September 6, 2017. and takes its name from the Flatiron District in New York City where it is based.
+The Flatiron Institute was dedicated with a ceremony on September 6, 2017, and takes its name from the Flatiron District in New York City, where it is based.

 The Flatiron Institute comprises five centers for computational science: the Center for Computational Astrophysics (CCA); the Center for Computational Biology (CCB); the Center for Computational Quantum Physics (CCQ); the Center for Computational Mathematics (CCM); and the Center for Computational Neuroscience (CCN).
-It also has a Scientific Computing Core (SCC) that manages the institutes computational resources and provides software development expertise.
+It also has a Scientific Computing Core (SCC) that manages the institute's computational resources and provides software development expertise.
 In addition to the permanent computational centers, the institute has also started the Initiative for Computational Catalysis (ICC), a 10-year effort to develop computational techniques enabling the rational design of catalysts.